Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Simulation results

-The spike in Fig.~\ref{fig:res_fig2} follows the rule of the general trade-off between reconciliation efficiency and FER.
-Higher $\beta$ means less amount of leaked information to the eavesdropper for each block.
-At the same time, less information is exchanged between the parties for correcting the given block resulting in a higher probability for this block to fail EC, i.e., higher value for the FER.
+Fig.~\ref{fig:FER_vs_SNR} shows the $\text{FER}$ for different values of the $\text{SNR}$.
+As seen, the $\text{FER}$ is higher for lower $\text{SNRs}$ and quickly declines even with a small increase of the $\text{SNR}$.
+Note that every simulation, which was executed to produce the particular data, returned a positive key rate (the highest $\text{FER}$ attained was $\text{FER}=0.95$ for $\text{SNR}=11.725$).
+This result suggests that when $N$ is adequately large, a positive $R$ can be achieved even with a minimal number of correctly decoded and verified blocks.
+The plot also shows the $\text{FER}$ for the same simulations, if the maximum iteration limit had instead been $\text{iter}_\text{max}=100$.
+In the case of $\text{SNR}=11.725$, if we had set $\text{iter}_\text{max}=100$, a positive $R$ would not have been realised for some simulations.

-Fig.~\ref{fig:res_fig3} shows the composable key rate $R$ versus SNR for different discretization values $p$, while keeping the value of $q$ the same (see list of parameters in Table~\ref{res_param1}).
+Fig.~\ref{fig:R_vs_SNR} shows the composable key rate $R$ versus SNR for different discretization values $p$, while keeping the value of $q$ constant and equal to $4$ (see the list of parameters in Table~\ref{res_param1}).
 As observed, for fixed values of SNR and $\beta$, the lower the $p$ is, the higher the rate $R$ is.
 For every $\text{SNR}$ and $\beta$, there is a maximum value for $p$ able to achieve a positive $R$.
-For example, for $\text{SNR}=6$ and $\beta=0.89$, a positive $R$ is impossible to achieve with $p \geq 7$.
-For $\text{SNR}=8$ and $\beta=0.912$, a positive $R$ is infeasible with $p \geq 8$.
-The improvement based on a smaller $p$ relies on the fact that a smaller amount of bits $d=p-q$ are declared publicly, while the protocol maintains a good EC performance thanks to a sufficiently large number of EC iterations.
+For example, for $\text{SNR}=6$ and $\beta\approx0.8588$ ($R_\text{code}\approx0.75$) a positive $R$ is impossible to achieve with $p \geq 8$.
+For $\text{SNR}=7$ and $\beta\approx0.8775$ ($R_\text{code}\approx0.777$), a positive $R$ is infeasible with $p \geq 9$.
+The key rate improvement owed to smaller values of $p$ relies on the fact that a smaller amount of bits $d=p-q$ are declared publicly, while the protocol maintains a good EC performance thanks to a sufficiently large number of EC iterations.
+On the other hand, by increasing $p$ for a fixed $q$, we increase the number of the public $d$-bits assisting the LDPC decoding via the sum-product algorithm.
+This means that the EC step is successfully terminated in fewer rounds.